JesseGauntlet/zenny/docs/HLD.md

    - The conversation continues until resolution.

 7. **Ticket Resolution**
-   - Agent changes ticket `status` to “Closed” or “Resolved”.
+   - Agent changes ticket `status` to "Closed" or "Resolved".
    - A final feedback message or rating prompt is sent to the customer.

 8. **Archival & Analytics**